onflow/ccf/ccf_specs.md

 - Appendix C of RFC 8618 Compacted-DNS: [Comparison of Binary Formats](https://www.rfc-editor.org/rfc/rfc8618#appendix-C)
 - Appendix E of RFC 8949 (STD 94) CBOR: [Comparison of Other Binary Formats to CBOR's Design Objectives](https://www.rfc-editor.org/rfc/rfc8949.html#name-comparison-of-other-binary-)

-CBOR is used in data formats and protocols such as [W3C&nbsp;WebAuthn](https://www.w3.org/TR/webauthn-2/), Compacted-DNS&nbsp;([IETF&nbsp;RFC&nbsp;8618](https://www.rfc-editor.org/rfc/rfc8618.html)), COSE&nbsp;([IETF&nbsp;STD&nbsp;96](https://www.rfc-editor.org/info/std96)), CWT&nbsp;([IETF&nbsp;RFC&nbsp;8392](https://www.rfc-editor.org/info/rfc8392)), etc.

-Although using a 100% custom data format can sometimes produce smaller encodings than CBOR, that alone doesn't outweigh the combination of other qualities and considerations such as security, maintainability, risks, etc.
+Although using a 100% custom data format can sometimes produce smaller encodings than CBOR, that alone doesn't outweigh the combination of other qualities and considerations such as maturity of specification, security, maintainability, risks, etc.

 Lastly, Cadence is [already using CBOR](https://github.com/onflow/cadence/blob/master/runtime/interpreter/encode.go) to encode internal values, so using CBOR to encode external values added to the list of stronger reasons making CBOR a good fit.